devnulled/runjob/rfd/0001-runjob-design.md

 Resource limits will be set and hardcoded per job.
 To be explicit, these are limits rather than allocations.

 These limits will be implemented in the library, using the Linux cgroup v2 functionality.
 The limits will be hardcoded for now in the first version.

+The default limits for jobs can be changed in the `jobmanager` server arguments but have been set as follows:

+- CPU = 1000 millis (1 CPU)
+- Memory = 512000000 bytes (512 MB)
+- IOPS = 400000 (from a quick glance, SSDs are capable of 1.5-2.5 million IO operations per second)

 There will not be any limits on the number of jobs a user can run, how many resources they use, etc.  Nor will there be any support for process monitoring or restarting.
 At least some basic level of not allowing more than `n` processes per user seems like an important feature to implement in the next release.